Anabolic steroids – Adon Health Skip to content

 • Increased risk of heart attack and stroke

-Combining multiple active ingredients ("stacking") further increases the risk, as the interactions are often unpredictable.
+The combination of several active ingredients ("stacking") further increases the danger, as interactions are often unpredictable.

 Long-term effects on men's health

-A particularly critical point is the long-term suppression of the natural hormonal axis .
-When testosterone is administered externally, the body often ceases its own production.
-After discontinuing steroids, testosterone levels remain low in the long term – with consequences such as:
+A particularly critical point is the chronic suppression of the natural hormonal axis.
+The body often stops its own testosterone production when externally supplied testosterone is present.
+After discontinuing steroids, testosterone levels remain low long-term—with consequences such as:

 • Muscle loss